surifirstpin/AcuBI_Technical_Documents/Version.6/JOBS_TD.md

 <h1><center>Jobs</center></h1>

-Jobs schedules a command or script on your server to run automatically at a specified time and date.
+Jobs are used for scheduling tasks to run on the server. they are most commonly used for automating system maintenance or administration at a specified time and date.
 Jobs are scheduled task itself, which are useful to automate repetitive tasks.

 ## Functionalities